lkp25/BATTLE-CITY-VARIATION-game/README.md

 19.03.2021
 reversed movement function changes - separated again into two functions, it proven to be interfering with another players movement, too complex to maintain in a single function - happened to be more complicated with all if-statements required.

+19.04.2021
+fixed all shooting bugs,
+added more intelligent obstacle destruction mode for enemies, slowed down speed of player missles, added logic for both players' lifebars and destroyed enemies counter, added fire animation to player tank after it gets shot, improved enemy spawning logic created entire logic for generating new level and fully automatic enemy spawn, added background images that change with each new level. performed thorough test

+THIS IS NOW THE OFFICIAL, fully playable BETA VERSION :)